anthonyamar/regex-cookbook/README.md

 # Regex Cookbook – Copyable Patterns for Real-World Use

 Who likes writing regex?
 No one.
-Who needs regexp?
+Who needs regex?
 Everyone!

 So stop googling regex.
 Start pasting them. 🧠